Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Introduction

-A general principle is that, in the presence of ill-conditioning and with the use of regularization techniques, in order to obtain accurate results in floating-point arithmetic it is no longer sufficient to study best approximation errors.
-Rather, one is led to study approximation error in relation to coefficient norm, i.e., the norm of the coefficients in the expansion.
-The former depends solely on the approximation space, but the coefficient norm also depends on its chosen representation (namely plane waves).
-We formalize this in the notion of a \emph{stable approximation} in Definition~\ref{def:stability}.
-The corresponding error analysis, based largely on results in~\cite{Adcock2019,Adcock2020}, allows us to conclude that the set of propagative plane waves does not always yield stable approximations.
-That is, we can formally state that there exist Helmholtz solutions well approximated in the approximation space which are nevertheless not numerically computable, see Theorem~\ref{th:instability}.
+Recent advances in approximation theory, in particular based on the theory of frames and overcomplete bases \cite{Christensen2016}, have shown that in the presence of ill-conditioning it is not sufficient to study best approximation errors in order to obtain accurate results in floating-point arithmetic\ \cite{Adcock2019,Adcock2020}.
+Rather, one is led to study the approximation error in relation to the coefficient norm, i.e., the norm of the coefficients in the expansion.
+The former depends solely on the approximation space, but the coefficient norm also depends on its chosen representation (i.e.\ on the spanning set used).
+We formalize this in Section~\ref{sec:stability-notion} with the notion of \emph{stable approximation} in Definition~\ref{def:stability}.
+The corresponding error analysis in Section~\ref{sec:error-estimate}, based largely on results in\ \cite{Adcock2019,Adcock2020}, allows us to conclude in Section~\ref{sec:propagative-plane-waves} that the set of propagative plane waves does not yield stable approximations.
+That is, we can formally state that there exist Helmholtz solutions, with relatively high Fourier frequency components in the angular coordinate, that are well approximated in the approximation space, but are nevertheless not numerically computable, see Theorem~\ref{th:instability}.
+In the terminology of approximation theory, no countable set of propagative plane waves is a frame for the space of Helmholtz solutions.
+(We recall that a frame of a Hilbert space is a natural generalization of a basis that allows for redundancy, see \cite{Christensen2016,Adcock2019}.)
+In particular, it lacks a so-called lower frame bound which is the property that ensures that bounded functions can be represented with bounded coefficients.
+This point of view is reminiscent of a similar work in the context of the Method of Fundamental Solutions\ \cite{Barnett2008}, which pre-dates the stability analysis from frame theory.